-- (a) Segment Adjusted EBITDAR from Operations is net income attributable to the Company's reportable segments excluding interest expense, provision for income taxes, depreciation and amortization expense, rent, and, in order to view the operations performance on a comparable basis from period to period, certain adjustments including: (1) costs at start-up operations, (2) share-based compensation, (3) acquisition related costs and credit allowances, (4) redundant and nonrecurring costs associated with the Transition Services Agreement, (5) loss related to senior living operations transferred to Ensign, (6) unusual or non-recurring charges, and (7) net income (loss) attributable to noncontrolling interest.
+- (a) Segment Adjusted EBITDAR from Operations is net income attributable to the Company's reportable segments excluding interest expense, provision for income taxes, depreciation and amortization expense, rent, and, in order to view the operations performance on a comparable basis from period to period, certain adjustments including: (1) costs at start-up operations, (2) share-based compensation expense, (3) acquisition related costs and credit allowances, (4) transition services costs, (5) costs associated with transitioning operations, (6) unusual, non-recurring or redundant charges, and (7) net income (loss) attributable to noncontrolling interest.
 General and administrative expenses are not allocated to the reportable segments, and are included as "All Other", accordingly the segment earnings measure reported is before allocation of corporate general and administrative expenses.
 The Company's segment measures may be different from the calculation methods used by other companies and, therefore, comparability may be limited. - (b) Represents results related to start-up operations.
 This amount excludes rent and depreciation and amortization expense related to such operations. - (c) Share-based compensation expense and related payroll taxes incurred, including the impact of the modification of certain restricted stock units described below in Note 12, Options and Awards, to the Consolidated Financial Statements.
-Share-based compensation expense and related payroll taxes are included in cost of services and general and administrative expense. - (d) Non-capitalizable costs associated with acquisitions and credit allowances for amounts in dispute with the prior owners of certain acquired operations. - (e) Costs identified as redundant or non-recurring incurred by the Company as a result of the Spin-off.
+Share-based compensation expense and related payroll taxes are included in cost of services and general and administrative expense. - (d) Non-capitalizable costs associated with acquisitions and credit allowances for amounts in dispute with the prior owners of certain acquired operations. - (e) Costs identified as redundant or non-recurring incurred by the Company as a result of the Spin-Off.
 The 2021 amounts represents part of the costs incurred under the Transition Services Agreement.
 All amounts are included in general and administrative expense.
-Fees incurred under the Transition Services Agreement were \$1,561, \$3,124, and \$5,536 for the year ended December 31, 2022, 2021 and 2020, respectively. - (f) Beginning in the first quarter of fiscal year 2021, we updated our definition of Segment Adjusted EBITDAR to no longer include an adjustment for COVID-19 expenses offset by the amount of sequestration relief.
-COVID-19 expenses continue to be part of daily operations for which less specific identification is visible.
-Furthermore, the sequestration relief was extended through December 31, 2021.
-Sequestration relief was \$3,555 for the year ended December 31, 2021.
+Fees incurred under the Transition Services Agreement were \$1,035, \$1,561, and \$3,124 for the year ended December 31, 2023, 2022 and 2021, respectively. - (f) During the year ended December 31, 2023, an affiliate of the Company placed its memory care units into transition and is actively seeking to sublease the units to an unrelated third party.
+The amount above represents the net operating impact attributable to the units in transition.
+The amounts reported exclude rent and depreciation and amortization expense related to such operations and include legal settlement costs associated with one of the entities transitioned to Ensign. - During January 2022, affiliates of the Company entered into Transfer Agreements with affiliates of Ensign, providing for the transfer of the operations of certain senior living communities (the "Transaction") from affiliates of the Company to affiliates of Ensign.
+The closing of the Transaction was completed in two phases with the transfer of two operations on March 1, 2022 and the remainder transferred on April 1, 2022.
+The amount above represents the net impact on revenue and cost of service attributable to all of the transferred entities.
+The amounts reported exclude rent and depreciation and amortization expense related to such operations. - (g) Represents unusual or non-recurring charges for legal services, implementation costs, integration costs, and consulting fees in general and administrative and cost of services expenses.
+The amounts reported for the year ended December 31, 2022 include certain costs identified as redundant or non-recurring incurred by the Company for services provided by Ensign under the Transition Services Agreement, and were included in general and administrative expense.